 CTPI was founded by Duncan Forrester to carry on New College's long tradition of public engagement.
 Forrester wished to promote a type of theological reflection responsive to the voices of the oppressed, and borne from intensive social scientific study of concrete issues affecting public life.
 Theology, he contended, should not just be for theologians, but should equip interested advocates and policy makers to make changes in the public sphere consistent with their theological convictions.

 After Professor Forrester retired in 2000, Will Storrar took his place as CTPI director.
 Among his other contributions during his tenure at CTPI, Professor Storrar created the Global Network for Public Theology to unite other public theology research centers from around the world.
 CTPI remains an active member in the Global Network.
 Subsequent to Professor Storrar's departure for the Center for Theological Inquiry, in Princeton, the directorship passed to Dr Cecelia Clegg.
 Dr Clegg brought expertise in reconciliation and conflict transformation in Northern Ireland to the centre, where she initiated a two year project on 'Theology in the Public Square'.
-Dr Jolyon Mitchell took over as director in August 2010, and has initiated several new research projects.
+Professor Jolyon Mitchell took over as director in August 2009, and has initiated several new research projects.

 CTPI is a university centre for academic research in public theology.
 "Public theology" describes a way of doing theology that has its focus on issues of public concern in the contemporary world.
 CTPI has accordingly hosted numerous conferences and published dozens of books and papers.
 Topics include public health, national identity, economics, poverty aid, justice, global health, the Reformation, sectarianism, media violence and peacebuilding, and many others.
 CTPI is committed to dialogue with the public, policy makers and practitioners, scholars from other academic disciplines and religious leaders from around the world.